Send to a friend

 The findings could help improve the response to future epidemics.
 “I think one of the lessons you can learn from this is that you can have a really big impact with an intervention if you come in early,” says Funk.

 But Sarah McKune, a public health researcher at the University of Florida in the United States, says there is widespread disappointment that the response was not even faster.
 “What I’m hearing from people involved is that their regret is that beds weren’t introduced sooner,” she says.
-Her comments come in the wake of criticism of the WHO’s response to Ebola, which was found to be too slow in the early days of the epidemic.

 Margaret Harris, a spokesperson for the UN World Health Organization, says getting beds in place is important to show others there was a real prospect of treatment and recovery.
 This helped encourage people to notify Ebola teams of potential new cases and build their trust in care workers — something that was previously “sorely lacking”, she says.